kinipelaa/CyberSecurity-Projects-/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because..._Ansible lets you quickly and easily deploy multitier apps.
+You won't need to write custom code to automate your systems; you list the tasks required to be done by writing a playbook, and Ansible will figure out how to get your systems to the state you want them to be in._
-- _TODO: What is the main advantage of automating configuration with Ansible?
+ - What is the main advantage of automating configuration with Ansible?
 Ansible lets you quickly and easily deploy multitier apps.
 You won't need to write custom code to automate your systems; you list the tasks required to be done by writing a playbook, and Ansible will figure out how to get your systems to the state you want them to be in.
 Free: Ansible is an open-source tool.